oserttas-math/normal_body_temp_eda/README.md

 ---
 ### Background

-The mean normal body temperature was held to be 37°C or 98.6°F for more than 120 years since it was first conceptualized and reported by Carl Wunderlich in a famous 1868 book.
+The mean normal body temperature was held to be 37°C or 98.6°F for more than 120 years after it was first conceptualized and reported by Carl Wunderlich in a famous 1868 book.
 But, is this value statistically correct?

 ---
 ### The Data